AhouLucas/linma2222-project/part4/report/report.typ

   Again, we ran LSPE+PI but on the LQR approximate model starting with $pi_"cl"$ as an initial policy.
 As stated, we plotted the evolution of the error between $K_k$ and $K_"lqr"$.

    #figure(
-    image("../figures/convergence_during_LSPE+PI_on_Approx_Model.svg", width: 50%),
+    image("../../fig_in_git/convergence_during_LSPE+PI_on_Approx_Model.svg", width: 50%),
     caption: [Exact $Q$-function of the LQR approximate model against $Q_"LSPE"$] )<fig:q88_convergence>

-  Here on @fig:q88_convergence, we see that after a few iterations, the LSPE policy converges to the optimal $K_"lqr"$ one.
+  Here on @fig:q88_convergence, we see that after only 2 iterations, the LSPE policy converges to the optimal $K_"lqr"$ one.
 Altough there is a small error even after convergences, the error is small enough for this approximated policy to be considered a good approximation.
 ]

 == Question 8.9
+Repeat Question 8.7 (i.e., using the true reward model of the system) but with the constrained policy improvement.
 #answer(title: "Answer")[
-  *TODO*
+  The policies may violate the constraint $q in [0,1]$, we thus solve the following constrained optimization problem during the policy improvement step:

+  $
+    pi(x) = arg max_u Q^(theta)(x, u) quad "s.t." quad 0 <= mat(1, 0, 0)x + u <= 1
+  $

 ]